sarobidy19/intersection-density-of-small-groups/README.md

 ## Aim

 The aim of this project is to the find the intersection sepectrum of small groups.
-Computations were done with **Sagemath**.
-The results are given in
+Computations were done using **Sagemath**.
+The results are given as tables in the following links

 * [1-100](/1-100/1-100.md)
-* [101-200](/201-300/all.md) (non-abelian, <=100 groups for a given order)
+* [101-200](/101-200/all-101-200.md) (non-abelian, <=100 groups for a given order)

 Each line of the output looks as follows